Floorp-Projects/Floorp/docs/code-quality/lint/linters/clang-format.rst

 -------------

-To enable clang-format on new directory, add the path to the include section in the `clang-format.yml <https://searchfox.org/mozilla-central/source/tools/lint/clang-format.yml>`_ file.
+To enable clang-format on new directory, add the path to the include section in the :searchfox:`clang-format.yml <tools/lint/clang-format.yml>` file.

-While excludes: will work, this linter will read the ignore list from `.clang-format-ignore file <https://searchfox.org/mozilla-central/source/.clang-format-ignore>`_ at the root directory.
+While excludes: will work, this linter will read the ignore list from :searchfox:`.clang-format-ignore file <.clang-format-ignore>` at the root directory.
 This because it is also used by the ./mach clang-format -p command.

 Autofix